AmanGr/alx-pre_course/README.md

-This is ALX school project
+This is ALX school project which include tasks and quiz.